rossmari/seo_friendly/README.md

 ## Contributing

+Plans
+ 1) Add "Refresh Seo Attributes" for record
+ 2) Do not add an omission if length was not striped ???

 1. Fork it ( https://github.com/[my-github-username]/seo_friendly/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)